-> Top Christian Tour Destinations in Israel > Kursi, Site of the Miracle of the Swine
+> Top Christian Tour Destinations in Israel > Kursi and the Miracle of the Swine

 kursi church

-Kursi is a picturesque site on the eastern side of the Sea of Galilee, at the foothill of the Golan Heights.
-Discovered by chance in 1967, the site apparently marks and commemorates the Miracle of the Swine.
+Kursi is a picturesque site on the eastern bank of the Sea of Galilee, at the Golan Heights’s foothill.
+Discovered by chance in 1967, the site is believed to mark and commemorate Jesus’ Miracle of the Swine.

 The Miracle of the Swine